-Uses: LiquidWood strengthens decayed wood indoors and outdoors, structural and decorative.
-Use on buildings, boats, windows, columns, decks, and any wooden architectural elements.
-Use also as a primer for WoodEpox®.
+Uses: LiquidWood® penetrates wood fibers and structurally hardens decayed and weathered wood permanently.
+Use indoors and outdoors and on both structural and decorative wood.
+Use to harden and restore wood on buildings, windows, columns, beams, decks, boats, furniture, artwork, and any wooden architectural elements.
+Use also as a primer or thinner for WoodEpox®.

-Features & Benefits: LiquidWood epoxy consolidant permanently restores structural strength and durability to rotted, decayed, or dried out wood.
-LiquidWood penetrates deeply into wood fibers to solidify deteriorated wood without the need to remove and cut out the areas that can be effectively consolidated.
-With LiquidWood, a piece of deteriorated wood that could crumble under finger pressure can be restored to rigid, high-strength, durable, water and weather-resistant wood.
-Treated wood can be: sawed, planed, drilled, nailed, painted, routed, or sanded.
+Features & Benefits: LiquidWood epoxy wood consolidant is easy to use and produces permanent results.
+Its low viscosity allows it to penetrate deep into the wood and saturate deteriorated wood fibers prior to hardening.
+This eliminates the need to remove the areas that can be effectively consolidated.
+With LiquidWood, deteriorated wood that could crumble under finger pressure can be restored to structural, high-strength, durable, weather and insect-resistant wood.
+The absence of water and solvents eliminates shrinkage and enhances adhesion.
+It is low odor and produces virtually zero VOCs, making it safe and hazard-free in any environment.
+Treated wood will harden within hours, and like new wood, can easily be sawed, planed, drilled, nailed, painted, routed, and sanded.

-This product is GreenGuard® Certified, meaning that it has been found to contain virtually no VOC’s (volatile organic compounds).
+This product is GREENGUARD® Certified, meaning that it has been 3rd party verified to contain virtually no VOC’s (volatile organic compounds).

 TYPICAL TEST RESULTS